taylormelliott/Project-1/README.md

 ## Project Description

 - This project's purpose is to display some of my first basic coding concepts I've learned over the last 8 weeks.
 The user simply imputs a question in the input text box and clicks submit.
 Upon clicking submit, the web app outputs one of eight repsonses from a simulated magic eight ball toy.
-The responses are set to random to simulate the actual toy
+The responses are set to random to simulate the actual toy.
+The website is hosted on Heroku

 ## Teck Stack